Ori and the Blind Forest: Reception

-Ray Carsillo from Electronic Gaming Monthly praised the vast variety of environments, the delicate hand-drawn art style, remarkable and memorable story, and the quick save system, which has effectively avoided annoyance and frustration.
-He also praised the game for putting emphasis on platforming, puzzle-solving, and exploration instead of combat as it allows players to fully appreciate the level design.
-He also praised the game for capturing the balance between too forgiving and too punishing.
+Ray Carsillo from Electronic Gaming Monthly praised the variety of environments, art style, story, and the quick save system, and further complimented the emphasis on platforming, puzzle-solving, and exploration instead of combat as it allowed players to fully appreciate the level design.
 However, he criticized the occasional frame rate drops as well as the game for not enabling players to re-enter certain areas after completing their quests (an issue addressed in the Definitive Edition).
 He stated that the game "is polished enough to rarely break the immersion it inspires.
 It's one of my favorite titles of 2015 so far and an unforgettable debut for indie developer Moon Studios."
-Kevin VanOrd from GameSpot gave the game a 9/10, praising its vibrant visuals, carefully designed levels, thrilling and exciting escape sequence, terrific pacing, rewarding challenges, as well as the narrative, which he compared to Ōkami and Panzer Dragoon Orta.
-He also praised the game's opening sequence, calling it "among the best story sequences of any game."
-However, he criticized the occasionally frustrating levels.
+Kevin VanOrd from GameSpot gave the game a 9/10, praising its visuals, level design, gameplay challenges, and storytelling, which he compared to Ōkami and Panzer Dragoon Orta and having "among the best story sequences of any game."
+However, he criticized the levels as occasionally frustrating.

-Lucas Sullivan from GamesRadar gave the game a score of 8/10, praising its exquisite animation, phenomenal atmosphere, uplifting music, and intuitive gameplay, which he stated "has conveyed a real sense of lightweight agility".
-However, he criticized the save system, which may lead to constant death, and the difficulty spikes during the escape sequences.
+Lucas Sullivan from GamesRadar gave the game a score of 8/10, praising its animations, atmosphere, music, and gameplay, which he stated "has conveyed a real sense of lightweight agility".
+However, he criticized the save system, which he felt lead to constant death, and had difficulty spikes during the escape sequences.
 He summarized the game by saying that "Completing Ori's six-to-nine-hour journey will certainly leave you feeling warm, fuzzy, and accomplished – just be ready to dig in for some particularly trying segments."
-Nick Tan from Game Revolution gave the game a 4/5, praising its presentation and platforming but criticizing its short length and low replay value, believing the game "needlessly punishing" in the escape sequences.
+Nick Tan from Game Revolution gave the game a 4/5, praising its presentation and platforming, but criticizing its short length and low replay value, also believing the game was "needlessly punishing" in the escape sequences.